CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 # Batch Template, Serial Template Definition

-You can configure the default format of the batch number generator to create batch and serial numbers during the receipt of Purchase and Production Orders.
-This setup enhances traceability and simplifies the batch and serial management process.
+Batch and Serial Templates define the default format used to generate unique batch or serial numbers during the receipt of Purchase Orders and Production Orders.
+These templates help streamline tracking, ensure traceability, and simplify batch/serial number management across the system.
 The number-generating template can include essential details such as date, time, item number, or prefix.

+To access Batch Template Definition, navigate to:

 :::note Path
     Administration → Setup → Inventory → Batch Template Definition